 We are to be peaceful in how we interact with others.
 However, in prayer, we need to remember that we are in a battle.

 Our Kids are Big Enough to be in the Battle!

 The prayer work of children is just as important as the prayer work of adults!
 Our children long to be apart of something purposeful and bigger than themselves.

 Prayer is a vital and important work that can equally be a part of the Kingdom.
 Our children are big enough to be in the battle!

-Give Them a Special Kids’ Prayer War Room Space
+Step #2 – Give Kids a Special Kids’ Prayer War Room Space